rsgalloway/siteconf/README.md

 $ distman [-d]
 ```

+distman will deploy the dist targets defined in the `dist.json` file.

 ## Usage

 The `sitecustomize.py` module provides a convenient way to customize the Python environment by executing code before the interpreter begins executing the main script.